Superconductor Docs

 If your preview shows a blank page, a loading spinner that never finishes, or an error:

-If your app sets X-Frame-Options headers that block embedding, you'll see a "Preview Blocked" message with an option to open the preview in a new tab instead.
+If your app sets X-Frame-Options headers that block embedding, the browser may show a frame-blocking error.
+In that case, try opening the preview in a new tab instead.

 Terminal